 Royal London have chosen Responsible Life to provide our customers with advice on Later Life Lending products.
-Responsible Life are not part of the Royal London Group.
+The Royal London Mutual Insurance Society Limited has a 30% shareholding in Responsible Life and Responsible Lending (Responsible Group) and are part of the same group under FCA disclosure rules.

 Responsible Life Limited is authorised and regulated by the Financial Conduct Authority and is entered on the Financial Services Register (https://register.fca.org.uk/) under reference 610205.

 If you choose a mortgage with required repayments during your lifetime then your home may be repossessed if you do not keep up with the payments.
-A Lifetime Mortgage may impact the value of your estate and could affect your entitlement to means tested benefits.
+A Lifetime Mortgage will impact the value of your estate and could affect your entitlement to means-tested benefits.
 Think carefully before securing other debts against your home.